100 pc cut-offs of DU colleges leave aspirants dejected | Education

 ''Seeing the cut-offs, DU looks like a distant dream at the moment.
 I have applied under the ECA quota, for which the admissions will happen after seats under the various cut-offs are filled.
 There is a lot of time to go for that.
 As a backup plan, I have taken admission in Symbiosis Law School, Pune but DU is my first preference,'' she said.

-Her friend Ishita Mehra, who has scored 93.6 per cent in Best of Four, has taken admission in SD College, Chandigarh as a backup option.
+Her friend Ishita Mehra, who has scored 93.6 percent in best of four, has taken admission to SD College, Chandigarh as a backup option.

 ''The cut-offs are quite high and I won't be able to make it in the first list in the campus colleges.
 However, I am meeting the cut-offs in Deshbandhu College and Aryabhatta College.
 I will take admission in Deshbandhu College and then migrate to the college I want if I manage to meet the scores in any of the subsequent lists,'' Zahoor said.

-Riya Sharma, who has scored 94.8 per cent in her Best of Four, wants to pursue BSc (Hons) Biomedical Science which is offered in three colleges -- Acharya Narendra Dev, Bhaskaracharya College of Applied Sciences and Shaheed Rajguru College of Applied Sciences.
+Riya Sharma, who has scored 94.8 percent in her Best of Four, wants to pursue a BSc (Hons) Biomedical Science, which is offered in three colleges -- Acharya Narendra Dev, Bhaskaracharya College of Applied Sciences, and Shaheed Rajguru College of Applied Sciences.

-Another DU aspirant Prishya Jain, who has scored 98.25 per cent in Best of Four subjects, wants to pursue BCom programme in Shri Ram College of Commerce and Lady Shri Ram College but the high cut-offs have put a spanner.
+Another DU aspirant Prishya Jain, who has scored 98.25 percent in best of four subjects, wants to pursue BCom Honours in Shri Ram College of Commerce and Lady Shri Ram College but the high cut-offs have put a spanner.

 ''I will wait for the subsequent cut-offs for these colleges.
 I have taken admission in a college in my hometown as a backup option,'' Jain said.